-There are many different stablecoin currencies, and they are all pegged to the dollar in different ways.
-Some issuers claim to have dollars or other physical assets like gold that are equal to the total volume of stablecoins issued, others use an algorithmic method to automatically encourage the buying and selling of coins to regulate their value relative to the dollar.
+To maintain the prices of stablecoins, some issuers claim to have dollars or other physical assets that are equal to the total volume of stablecoins issued.
+For others, they may use an algorithmic method to automatically encourage the sale of coins to regulate their value relative to the dollar.

 Top Stablecoins to Know